ISO 3166-1

 The alphabetic country codes were first included in ISO 3166 in 1974, and the numeric country codes were first included in 1981.
 The country codes have been published as ISO 3166-1 since 1997, when ISO 3166 was expanded into three parts, with ISO 3166-2 defining codes for subdivisions and ISO 3166-3 defining codes for former countries.

 As a widely used international standard, ISO 3166-1 is implemented in other standards and used by international organizations to allow facilitation of the exchange of goods and information.
 However, it is not the only standard for country codes.
 Other country codes used by many international organizations are partly or totally incompatible with ISO 3166-1, although some of them closely correspond to ISO 3166-1 codes.

 Criteria for inclusion

-Currently 249 countries, territories, or areas of geographical interest are assigned official codes in ISO 3166-1.
+Codes for 249 countries, territories, or areas of geographical interest are assigned in ISO 3166-1.
 According to the ISO 3166 Maintenance Agency (ISO 3166/MA), the only way to enter a new country name into ISO 3166-1 is to have it registered in one of the following two sources: